 Passenger in a Car Accident: Settlement Process

 After an accident, you will most likely file a claim with the insurance company of the driver who is at fault for your injuries.
-While it’s possible to file a claim with an insurance company on your own, having a personal injury attorney helps.
+While it’s possible to file a claim with an insurance company on your own, having an experienced California auto accident attorney helps.